notapainting/transcendence/README.md

 This will generate .env file based on template in conf/, please provide your own API key, certificats and change the default value of secrets keys, users, passwords, etc

+If you just want to test the project, certificats and defaults key, users, password are provided

 ## Deployment
 To deploy this project run